-Whiteville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Whiteville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Whiteville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Whiteville who work in sales jobs (22.22%), office and administrative support (12.46%), and teaching (11.97%).
+There are especially a lot of people living in Whiteville who work in sales jobs (17.64%), office and administrative support (12.41%), and teaching (11.66%).

-Whiteville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Whiteville doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Whiteville who are college-educated is close to the national average for all communities of 21.84%: 18.92% of the adults in Whiteville have a bachelor's degree or advanced degree.
+In terms of college education, Whiteville is nearly on par with the US average for all cities of 21.84%: 17.31% of adults 25 and older in Whiteville have a bachelor's degree or advanced degree.

-The per capita income in Whiteville in 2010 was $19,941, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,764 for a family of four.
-Whiteville also has one of the higher rates of people living in poverty in the nation, with 38.74% of its population below the federal poverty line.
+The per capita income in Whiteville in 2010 was $18,541, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $74,164 for a family of four.
+Whiteville also has one of the higher rates of people living in poverty in the nation, with 39.98% of its population below the federal poverty line.

 Whiteville is an extremely ethnically-diverse city.
 The people who call Whiteville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Whiteville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Whiteville include German, Irish, Scots-Irish, and Scottish.
+Important ancestries of people in Whiteville include German, Irish, European, and Dutch.